apartresearch/deepdecipher/README.md

 ### M1 notes

-Problems arise when your Python version does not match your machines architecture.
+Problems arise when your Python version does not match your machine's architecture.
-This can happen on M1 chips, since it is possible to run x86 Python even if the architecture is ARM.
+This can happen on M1 chips since it is possible to run x86 Python even if the architecture is ARM.
-In this case you can get an error that looks like
+In this case, you can get an error that looks like

 ```
 error[E0463]: can't find crate for `core`